History of the College

 Over the years crop varieties have been analysed in screening trails within the section which became known as the Gwebi Variety Trials Testing Centre (VTTC) on the edge of the college.

-The image above was edited from the original photo taken by Peter Dick and displayed by Kevin Moor on 'Spook Moor a rambling blog' and the lower image was taken by Mike Bellis during a visit in 2017.
+The image of the entrance was edited from the original photo taken by Peter Dick and displayed by Kevin Moor on 'Spook Moor a rambling blog'.
+The lower image was taken by Mike Bellis during a visit in 2017.